-\$5,646.00 Undergraduate Tuition and Fees\ Per Credit Hour/Part Time \$398.00 \Applies to students in regular degree programs
+Undergraduate Tuition and Fees \$5,696.00

+Per Credit Hour/Part Time \$398.00

+Applies to students in regular degree programs

 Students taking courses totaling less than 12 credit hours will be charged tuition at the rate of \$398.00 per credit hour.
-A student taking more than 18 credits in a semester will be charged an
+A student taking over 18 credits in a semester will be charged an additional tuition fee of \$223.00 per hour.
+Transportation and other costs associated with Student Teaching are the responsibility of each student.